mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[Laughter.]*

-**Katagiri**: Where do you get that? *[Laughter.]* *[unintelligible]* is still a different person from you, okay?
+**Katagiri**: Where do you get that? *[Laughter.]* *[Unintelligible]* is still a different person from you, okay?

 **Another person**: You just get used to it because you’re up there...

 **Katagiri**: That's why I told you, “open to everybody” is not always good, because you cannot say it in that way.
 Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
 I don't know, *really*, what to do.
 So, whatever you say: “okay”.
-But I have to do [it].
+But I have to do it.

 ##### 1:12:12